 Would you like to expand your knowledge of design, analysis and research with regard to innovative electrical engineering systems?
 Do you see designing, developing and producing electrical and electronic systems and processes as an exciting challenge?
 If so, this two-year Master's in Electrical Engineering is definitely one to consider.
 This is an internationally oriented programme and is taught entirely in English.
 You can start in September and February.
 You can start the pre-master's in September.

 We also offer a Bachelor's (BSc.) in Electrical Engineering.

-Read more about the Master's programme, pre-master's programme and admission.
+Read more about the master's, pre-master's and admission.
 You can also find more information about career perspectives.
 Read the testimonial of students from Electrical Engineering.

 This master's challenges you to develop new methods and technologies for high-tech electronics-based systems in nanotechnology, robotics, electronics, power electronics, radio or biomedical systems and make the next step to our all future.